Linux

 Creates a new directory.

-mkdir my_folder ... creates a new directory named "my_folder"
+mkdir my_folder # creates a directory named "my_folder"

-cp source_file destination_file ... creates a new copy of "source_file" named "destination_file"
+cp source_file destination_file # creates a copy of "source_file" named "destination_file"

 Changes file access permissions.

-chmod 777 /dev/ttyUSB0 ... grants all users access to USB port 0.
-For details on file system permissions, see [7].
+chmod 777 /dev/ttyUSB0 # grants all users access to USB port 0 (example)

-A meta command.
-Operations executed with this command are performed with administrator privileges.
-Commonly used for modifying system files.
+Executes a command with administrator (root) privileges.
+Commonly used to modify system files.

-sudo mkdir /etc/config ... creates a "config" directory in the system folder "/etc".
+sudo mkdir /etc/config # creates a "config" directory in "/etc"

-sudo rm -r / ... recursively deletes the root directory (essentially wipes the entire disk, including the OS).
+sudo rm -r / # DANGEROUS: recursively deletes the root directory (destroys the system)

 Linux Distributions